Philipp Rosemann

-Philipp W. Rosemann (born February 24, 1964, in Frankfurt) is a German philosopher and Cottrill-Rolfes Chair at University of Kentucky.
+Philipp Wolfram Rosemann (born February 24, 1964, in Frankfurt) is a German philosopher and Cottrill-Rolfes Chair at University of Kentucky.
 Previously he was Professor of Philosophy at Maynooth University.
 He is the co-editor of Dallas Medieval Texts and Translations.

 Prior to his tenure at Maynooth, he taught at the University of Dallas for twenty years.

 He is a member of the Royal Irish Academy and of the ecumenical Beatrice Institute of Pittsburgh.